brusdev/activemq-artemis/docs/user-manual/en/connection-routers.md

 ## Cache
-The connection router provides a cache with a timeout to improve the stickiness of the target broker selected, returning the same target broker for a target key as long as it is present in the cache and is ready.
+The connection router provides a cache with a timeout to improve the stickiness of the target broker selected, returning the same target broker for a key value as long as it is present in the cache and is ready.
 So a connection router with the cache enabled doesn't strictly follow the configured policy.
 By default, the cache is not enabled.